alexsykes8/raytracer/README.md

 #### Lens effects

 Each object can have a 3D velocity vector attached to it via a custom property.
 If used with the `--motion-blur <float>` flag, where the float is the time the shutter time, it calculates a motion blue for moving objects in the scene.
-As with the other examples in this documentation, information on the scene and flags used to generate this is example can be found in `Report/examples/final/`
+As with the other examples in this documentation, information on the scene and flags used to generate this is example can be found in `/examples/final/`

+Generated with `/examples/final/motion_blur/motion_blur.txt`.

 <table style="width: 100%; border: none;">
   <tr>